SolOlga/Curiosity_project/README.md

 # Curiosity_project
-This repo is for project that was done as part of Curiosity models and applications course by Goren Gordon at TAU.
+This repo is for project that was done as part of Curiosity models and applications course (taught by Goren Gordon) at TAU.

 In this project we learn the formulation of curiosity proposed by prof. Gordon in several papers, in particular (Gordon  et al., [2012](http://docs.wixstatic.com/ugd/80855c_e23ff5655de44647b2269b47dfaab589.pdf), Moran et al., [2019](https://docs.wixstatic.com/ugd/8c0099_cdde28eda25c472da31bd81a5cee5238.pdf)).